waleedkhalid95/CITS5503_Sem2/Labs/Lab9MoreAI.md

 This provided sentiment classifications for each of the English texts.

 ### Entity Detection
-`Entities` are elements such as people, places, organizations, and dates found within a text.
+`Entities` are specific items of information in a text that represent real-world objects or concepts like people, places, organizations, dates, quantities, and other tangible things mentioned in a sentence.
 Entity detection identifies named entities like people, places, organizations, dates, and quantities within the text.
 We applied entity detection to the texts using AWS Comprehend.
 ```python3
 def detect_entities(text):